Ananda Sastralaya, Kotte

 Ananda Sastralaya (sinhala: ආනන්ද ශාස්ත්රාලය) is a public boys school located in Kotte, Sri Lanka.
 It was founded in 1890 as Kotte Buddhist English Mixed School.
-In 1952 a part of the school land was designated by the Government as an archaeological site since an ancient tunnel junction erected in the 16th century was found within the school premises.
+In 1952 a part of the school land was designated by the Government as an archaeological site since an underground residence of a Buddhist place of worship was discovered at the site.

 History

-As the awakening of Buddhist education system in Ceylon during the 19th century, some of the leaders in Kotte area set up a new school, Kotte Bauddha Mishra Vidyalaya - කෝට්ටේ බෞද්ධ මිශ්ර විද්යාලය (Kotte Buddhist Boys' School), on 4 November 1880.
-Initially the school was operated in small scale with very few facilities.
+As the awakening of Buddhist education system in Ceylon during the 19th century, some of the leaders in the Kotte area set up a new school, Kotte Bauddha Mishra Vidyalaya - කෝට්ටේ බෞද්ධ මිශ්ර විද්යාලය (Kotte Buddhist Boys' School), on 4 November 1880.
+Initially, the school was operated on a small scale with very few facilities.
 On 1 January 1890 the Ven.
 Emulgama Wimalatissa Thera with Dayaka Sabha of Kotte Raja Maha Vihara proceeded to enhance the facilities of the school and changed the school's name to Kotte Bauddha (Buddhist) English Mixed School.

 The first principal of the school was C. Ranasingha (1890–1903), who was followed by D. B. Jayatilaka (1903–1905).
 In 1910 the name of the school was changed to Jayawardena Shasthra Shalava, whilst D. J. Jayatunga (1905–1922) was appointed as the school's third principal.

 After the establishment of Buddhist Theosophical Society, Jayawardena Shasthra Shalava took over the administration of the school.
 The administration renamed the school, Ananda Sastralaya, and appointed the former principal of Ananda College, S. P. Perera, as the school's principal.